hebse-project-org/hebse-application/README.md

 ---

-> Background image for the aplication is from Phil Brewer on [Astrobin](https://app.astrobin.com/i/jfo1on)
+> Background image for the application is from Phil Brewer on [Astrobin](https://app.astrobin.com/i/jfo1on)

 ## How to Run